 Reflection and evaluation.
 Candidates are aware of and reflect on their practice in light of research on teaching and resources available for professional learning; they continually evaluate the effects of their professional decisions and actions on students, parents, and other professionals in the learning community and actively seek out opportunities to grow professionally.

 Elementary Education BS Requirements

-Majors must achieve a minimum grade of C in all Major, Specified General Education, and Professional Education courses in their program, except for EDUC 4628 Clinical Experience I and EDUC 4638 Clinical Experience II where a B- is the required minimum grade with an overall GPA of 2.5.
-Admittance into Lock I requires an overall GPA of 2.7.
+\EDUC 4628 Clinical Experience I and EDUC 4638 Clinical Experience II requires a B- minimum grade with an overall GPA of 2.75.
+Admittance into Lock I requires an overall GPA of 2.75.